Specialist in traditional Irish music, and voice training for public speakers.

 What can I expect from working with you?

 As a teacher, a warm supportive approach strongly focused on student centred learning.
-Mindful of privilege, conscious of bias, and always seeking meaningful learning for each and every student.
+Mindful of the ongoing conversations surrounding privilege and unconscious bias, whilst always seeking meaningful learning for each and every student.
 My primary focus is always on how you learn, what you want to learn, and what you can achieve.

 As an artist or collaborator you will always find me honest and straight talking, with a keen understanding and interest in socioeconomic and socio-political viewpoints.
 I love to take a concept and run with it, knowing that what challenges us the most can often lead one to greater creative productivity.